mabafaba/msna18/README.md

 5. find your analysis results in `./output/`

-input xlsm files are not tracked by this repo
+input xlsm files are not tracked by this git repository.